How to start a podcast? (in 2022)

 Launch your show!

-You've prepared for your show, you've got the equipment needed, you recorded your first episode and now it's time to share it to the world!
+You’ve prepared for your show, you’ve got the equipment needed, you recorded your first episode and now it is time to share it to the world!

 There’s a lot of great podcast hosting providers that you could use.